Swaffield School's Principles Of Teaching Science

 STEM Ambassador Award

-Swaffield was delighted to be recognised in 2017 for:
+Swaffield was delighted to be recognised for:

 The commitment of staff for encouraging and inspiring young people in STEM subjects through the use of STEM Ambassadors.